Drink Driving Solicitors & Drink Driving Defence lawyers

 DRINK DRIVING CHARGES

-The amount of alcohol you need to drink in order to be over the prescribed limit varies dependent on a number of variables.
+The amount of alcohol you need to drink in order to be over the prescribed limit varies from person to person.
 This is due to the fact that no two people are the same, and contributing factors which change the effects of alcohol on your body.
 The level of intoxication you experience depends of the following:

 - Your age, gender, weight and metabolism.